Saeven/zf3-circlical-user/README.md

 Successful authentication, will drop cookies that satisfy subsequent identity retrieval.

-##### Logout
+#### Logout

 Trash cookies and regenerate the session key for that user, using this command:

      $this->auth()->clearIdentity();

+## Pluggable Deny Strategy

+Someone trying to do something they shouldn't?
+It's easy to control what happens with a pluggable DenyStrategy.
+Create a class that implements DenyStrategyInterface and plug it into your config.
+This module comes with a default **RedirectStrategy** that will send users to a login page, if the problem was that there was no auth, and it wasn't an XHTTP request.
+Easy to use, you'd configure it like so:

+    'deny_strategy' => [

+        'class' => \CirclicalUser\Strategy\RedirectStrategy::class,

+        'options' => [
+            'controller' => \Application\Controller\LoginController::class,
+            'action' => 'index',
+        ],
+    ],

+Writing your own should be very simple, see provided tests.

-##### During User Creation
+## User Creation

-You need to create a distinct authentication record for each user.
-You should be able to plug this very simply into your user service to get the job done:
+Your app needs to be modified, to create a distinct authentication record for each user.
+You can add the tap into your Registration process very simply:

      $this->auth()->create( $user, $usernameOrEmail, $password ); // controller helper